How to Get Paid in Bitcoin as a Contractor or Employee

-At Deel, our mission is to create a more equitable worldwide workforce and build tools to empower companies to hire globally.
+Deel’s mission is to create a more equitable workforce and build tools to empower companies and workers globally.
 We think paying your international team shouldn't be an obstacle, and crypto can be part of the solution.

-Deel has integrated with Coinbase to offer flexible cryptocurrency withdrawals direct to a Coinbase account.
-Contractors paid through the Deel platform can currently withdraw funds in Bitcoin, Ethereum, USDC, Dash, and Solana.
-Deel doesn’t charge any additional fees to withdraw to Coinbase.
-For EOR employees with Deel, those in the US now have the ability to directly deposit pay into a Coinbase account and automatically convert funds into any crypto of their choice.
+Deel has integrated with Coinbase to offer flexible cryptocurrency withdrawals direct to their crypto platform account.
+Contractors paid through the Deel platform can currently withdraw funds in Bitcoin, Ethereum, USDC, Dash, Solana, and BUSD.
+Deel doesn't charge an additional fee, though there is a processing fee for stablecoin withdrawals.

 If you’re a US employee, you may choose to be paid in crypto through our partnership with Coinbase.
 Once set up, Coinbase will automatically convert your paycheck from US dollars to crypto with no transaction fees.

 Join Deel today as an independent contractor, employee, or business to gain more flexibility in your payment options.